 Brainstorm ways your family can make a difference together.
 It’s easy to be overwhelmed by the enormity of a problem like climate change.
 Impress upon children that together we can make a big difference even if we’re doing things that may seem small.
 All those small things done by millions of people around the world really do make an impact.
 Brainstorm things your family can change (using less paper, using shampoo bars instead of shampoo that comes in plastic bottles, walking or biking instead of driving, being more diligent about recycling), and things you can do (turn off lights you’re not using, use cloth bags instead of plastic ones, safely clean up trash you see in your neighborhood) to help save the planet.

 Talk about upcycling.
 This is a great way to introduce the idea that our resources are not unlimited.
 Reusing old things is a good way to give them a second life and keep them out of landfills—and it’s fun!
 Look around your house and see what you can do with things you no longer need or use.
 Can you turn a plastic bottle into a bird feeder?
 Can your birthday wrapping paper be leftover fabric instead?
 Can you make those too-short jeans into cute summer shorts?
 Can that old t-shirt become a cool, no-sew tote bag?
 Can that old coffee can light up your patio or turn into a fun Halloween decoration or pumpkin lantern?

 Watch some fun, free educational videos online.
 Videos for early learners can help to introduce concepts like recycling, making environmentally sound choices and how even kids can help save the planet.

 There is so much we can all do to help protect the future for generations to come.

 Our goal should always be to leave the world a better place than we found it.
 Helping to teach children the importance of protecting the planet by becoming environmental stewards is certainly one way to achieve that end.
-Click here to see what else we’ve been up to.

 Happy Earth Day!